← Back to blog

 Can blackout curtains make you sleep too much?

-They can if wake cues are weak.
-Use alarms and morning light to prevent delayed wake-up drift.
+They can delay waking if morning light cues are missing.
+Use alarms and get bright light soon after waking.

 Extra practical notes